Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 Baking bread requires a higher temperature.

-In this specific case, the lid is also covered with embers to achieve homogeneous heat, similar to that of an oven.
+In this specific case, the lid is also covered with embers to achieve homogeneous heat, comparable to that of an oven.

 I want this traditional cauldron

-Many imagine that with a cauldron, you put all the ingredients together, then wait for hours.
+Many people imagine that with a cauldron, you put all the ingredients in together, then wait for hours.

 Cauldron cooking follows a traditional logic: